yundai424/RDBMS_from_scratch/project4_report.md

 For convenience purpose, I abstract attribute value as `Key` object, which has `AttrType` indicating its type, and `int`, `float`, `std::string` fields that store its real value, and hash method that basically hash based on the string representation of its real value.

+All table/index/**GHJoin partition files** are stored in `./db_files` directory

 ## 6. Other (optional)
 ##### Freely use this section to tell us about things that are related to the project 4, but not related to the other sections (optional)

-Finally built the whole database system bottom-up, which I would definitely not imagine when I just enrolled in this course and made the bold decision to do the projects solo.
+Finally built the whole database system bottom-up, which I would definitely not imagine when I just enrolled in this course.
 Project 4 is definitely the easiest one (at least not that nerve-wracking) but still much more than interesting and exciting.
 Thanks the nice professor and TAs for all the helps.
 Really learned a lot from 222!